AnthonyP57/Cirilla---a-LLM-made-on-a-budget/Transformer_from_scratch/README.md

 </div>

 ## How to encode seqential information without sequential processing
 The model so far — while good at finding important dependencies through attention — doesn't retain any information about the order of the sentence, this information is "injected" with _positional encodings_.
-In the original paper [^1] sine and cosine functions are used:
+In the original paper [^1] sine and cosine functions are used [^3]:
 <div align='center'>
 <em>even positions: PE<sub>(pos, 2i)</sub> = sin(pos/1000<sup>2i / d<sub>model</sub></sup>)</em>
 </br>